 You might take protein shakes after exercise to boost muscle building.
-If you are underweight, protein shakes can also help you gain healthy weight.
+If you have underweight, protein shakes can also help you gain healthy weight.
 Homemade shakes usually contain protein powder, fruit or nut butter and milk.
 The type of milk you use depends on your goals and health needs.

 Video of the Day